7 Red Flags in Remittance Services for Large NRI Transfers from Europe

 In the scenario, Ask the service: what is the guaranteed delivery time for a transfer of this size?
 Check if the platform provides a live status tracker once the transfer is initiated.
 And finally, look at reviews on Trustpilot or Google specifically mentioning transfer speed for large amounts.

 ScopeX processes transfers in five minutes for standard transactions.
-For larger amounts, the timeline is disclosed before you confirm the transaction.
+For larger amounts, the timeline is disclosed accordingly.
 Hence, 100% transparency and fair practices.

 Poor customer support structure